A class of count time series models uniting compound Poisson INAR and INGARCH models: Proofs for Section : A new GINARMA model formulation and properties

 Plugging the terms from \eqref{eq:substitution_ELt} and \eqref{eq:substitution_ESt} into \eqref{eq:lambda_t_pq_recursion1} we then get

 This can be re-ordered to

 where

-This is the form of a Poisson INGARCH($p, q$) model as defined in equation \eqref{eq:lambda_t_pq}.
-Concerning the initialization, it can be shown that one needs to set $\lambda_m = (1 - \sum_{j = 1}^q\beta_j) \times \eta_m, m = 1 - q, \dots, 0$.
-This can be done using essentially the same argument as in Section \ref{subsec:derivation_poisson11}, but we omit the somewhat lengthy details.
+This is the form of a Poisson INGARCH($p, q$) model as defined in equations \eqref{eq:N_CP_original}--\eqref{eq:lambda_CP_original} (omitting the compounding step).
+Concerning the initialization, it can be shown that one needs to set $\lambda_m = \tau + (1 - \sum_{j = 1}^q\beta_j) \times \eta_m, m = 1 - q, \dots, 0$.
+This can be done using essentially the same argument as in Section \ref{subsubsec:derivation_poisson11}, but we omit the somewhat lengthy details.
+The equations

+provided in the manuscript result again from simply solving the relationships between the two parameterizations for the respective parameters.

-\subsection{Compound Poisson INGARCH(1, 1)}
+\subsubsection{Compound Poisson INGARCH(1, 1)}